solzurch/meet/README.md

-Project Features & Scenarios
+# PROJECT FEATURES AND SCENARIOS

-Feature: Filter Events By City
+### Feature: Filter Events By City
 Scenario: When user hasn’t searched for a city, show upcoming events from all cities.
 Given the events app is open
 When I view the list of upcoming events